DianaBohorquezT/AzureProjects/ASRPhysicalLandingZone/README.md

 - Network Security Group attached to the VNET subnet (default).
 Currently it has RDP port opened for a specific public IP
 - Recovery Services Vault that is going to be used as the primary vault for replication to happen

+You can use **parameters.json** to enter custom values to the parameters stablished on the template.json file.

+## Target audience

+- Infrastructure Architect
+- IT Professional
+- Cloud Solution Architect

 ## Important documentation
 Make sure to check the following documentation when planning on ASR for physical machines.
 The JSON template is intended to simplify steps 1 - 3